 The P14, as it is known internally by McLaren, will eventually replace the 650S.
-No arrival date has been set, but it is expected to arrive next year.
+It is due for arrival at the 2017 Geneva motor show.

 Insurance database information for this latest development car suggests the production model will retain a 3.8-litre V8 engine like that its predecessor.
 At 2min 55sec into the video the car's distinctive exhaust note can be heard.